Spotsylvania High School

 Spotsylvania High School is a public high school in Spotsylvania County, Virginia.
-It serves the southern half of the county.
+It currently serves the southern half of the county.
+(Prior to 1981, the school served the entire county).
 The Knights are the least densely populated of the schools in the division.
 SHS houses the only International Baccalaureate programme in the division, as well as being one of two sites for the Commonwealth Governor's School.
 Both of these centers are made up of students accepted into the program who come from SHS, as well as other high schools in Spotsylvania County.
 SHS also works in partnership with Germanna Community College to offer the Gladys P. Todd academy, where students attend GCC during the day for their junior and senior years - achieving an associate degree along with their high school diploma upon graduation.
 The Original Spotsylvania High School opened in 1940 and three schools hosted the name of Spotsylvania High School.

-As of the 2017–2018 school year, the school had an enrollment of 1,152 students and 80.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.
-There were 371 students (33.0% of enrollment) eligible for free lunch and 92 (8.2% of students) eligible for reduced-cost lunch.
+As of the 2024–2025 school year, the school had an enrollment of 1,394 students and 106.57 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.08.

 About the building

 Spotsylvania High was the county's first consolidated high school for students who had previously attended much smaller schools in tiny rural communities including Marye and Margo.
 Spotsylvania High, on Courthouse Road, was considered state of the art when it opened; when numbers of students grew, the next Spotsylvania High School was built across the street in 1967.
-Black students from segregated John J. Wright High School began attending Spotsylvania High when schools became fully integrated in 1968.
+Black students from segregated John J. Wright High School began attending Spotsylvania High in 1964 and the school became fully integrated in 1968.
 The third Spotsylvania High opened in 1994.

 Construction started on the school in May, 1992 and occupied in January, 1994.
 The cost of the project was reported to be $23.7 million.
 A total of 75.5 acre were developed for the school.
 Within the building there is 257066 sqft of space.
 Total capacity is 1583 students in 79 classrooms.
 The auditorium can seat 1300, the gymnasium seats 2000, and the stadium seats 4000 people.
 Massaponax High School, built in 1998, was constructed from the same blueprint as Spotsylvania High School.